oussamaennadafy/bank_mern_app/readme.md

 # bank MERN app

-This is the bank app created with mern stack
+This is a bank app created with mern stack

 ## Usage